 This seminar is designed to provide interns with an opportunity to enhance multicultural awareness, knowledge, and skills.
 This framework is built through (1) learning exercises and cultural sharing to enhance self-awareness and explore one's values, attitudes, biases, and worldviews ;(2) discussing cases conceptualizations and clinical work to promote clinical competency within a diverse population;(3) reviewing and discussing best practices in current literature and readings to enhance multicultural knowledge and operationalize skills for working with issues of diversity.

 This seminar is designed to introduce interns to the framework and skills needed for group therapy.

 Monthly all staff meetings provide interns the opportunity to meet with all staff members, led by the leadership team, to discuss administrative, procedural, and center-wide issues.

 Clinical Team Meeting

-Clinical team meetings provide interns the opportunity to participate in smaller multidisciplinary teams to discuss relevant clinical issues and to present any challenging cases.
-Clinical teams are generally composed of staff psychologists, staff clinicians, a postdoctoral psychology fellow, a doctoral intern and multidisciplinary graduate student trainees.
+Weekly clinical team meetings provide interns the opportunity to participate in smaller multidisciplinary teams to discuss relevant clinical issues and to present any challenging cases.
+Clinical teams may be comprised of psychologists, social workers, mental health counselors, postdoctoral fellows, doctoral interns and graduate student clincians.